Longford based, nationwide supporthello@purpletree.ie1800 787 333

 The Labour Court has confirmed that employers with sick pay schemes that are, on the whole, more favourable than the statutory entitlement are exempt from statutory sick pay obligations under the Sick Leave Act 2022.
 The WRC had initially ruled against the employer, but the Labour Court reversed that decision on appeal.
 If you have a company sick pay scheme, you need to know whether it genuinely qualifies for this exemption, and whether you can prove it.

-What the Labour Court Confirmed About Statutory Sick Pay Ireland
+What the Labour Court Confirmed About the Statutory Sick Pay Exemption in Ireland

 The Sick Leave Act 2022 introduced a statutory sick pay floor for all employees in Ireland.
-Employees with at least 13 weeks of continuous service are entitled to employer-paid sick leave, paid at 70% of normal daily earnings and capped at €110 per day.
-Employers should check workplacerelations.ie for the latest confirmed number of days for 2026, as the Government has deferred some previously planned increases.
+Employees with at least 13 weeks of continuous service are entitled to 5 days of employer-paid sick leave a year, paid at 70% of normal daily earnings and capped at €110 per day.
+The entitlement stayed at 5 days for 2026 after the Government paused the increases originally planned under the Act, and employers can confirm the current position at workplacerelations.ie.

 The Act also includes a specific exemption.
 Where an employer already provides a sick pay scheme that is, on the whole, more favourable than the statutory entitlement, the statutory obligation does not apply.
 The two are not meant to be cumulative.